anyuan-chen/basicblog/content/blog/bit-sum/index.md

 Bit Sum is a problem found on the online judge Binary Search, avaialable at the link <a href="https://binarysearch.com/problems/Bit-Sum
 "> here</a>.

-In this problem, we're asked to find the lowest possible sum after changing
+In this problem, we're asked to find the lowest possible sum after changing $n$